royabradley/royabradley.github.io/_posts/2026-02-05-crazy-child.md

 layout: distill
 title: '"Slow Down, You Crazy Child"'
 date: 2026-02-05 10:14:00-0400
-description: Remarks to the students at the Yellow House Ministry on the SFA campus
+description: Remarks to the students at the Yellow House ministry at Stephen F. Austin State University in Nacogdoches, Texas on 5 February 2026.
 tags: anxiety contentment time
 categories: remarks
 featured: true